dancgnx/cgxSIPalg/README.md

 * Create a csv file with the example at devicelist.csv
 * run the script using: python3 cgxSIPalg --all --enable

+Notice: only -all is implemented at the moment

 cgxSIPalg.py looks for the following for AUTH, in this order of precedence:

 * --email or --password options on the command line.